Foxy (musical): Background

 Foxy was conceived by the Canada-born producer Robert Whitehead for a 70th-anniversary commemoration of the Yukon Gold Rush, and tailored to the comic talents of Bert Lahr.
 Co-produced by the Government of Canada, "Foxy" opened about as far from Broadway as possible - in a rehabilitated opera house, the Palace Grand, in Dawson City.
 The government's dream of promoting tourism in this remote area proved to be a folly, and the show played - for seven weeks - to mostly empty houses, losing its entire $400,000 investment.

+The New York Times reported the show's losses as $340,000.

-Lahr returned to New York City and signed for S.J.
-Perelman's The Beauty Part.
+Lahr returned to New York City and signed for S. J. Perelman's The Beauty Part.
 The following season, however, producer David Merrick decided to mount a production on Broadway.
 The book was revamped, and seven new songs were added to the score.

 Productions

 The Broadway production, directed by Robert Lewis and choreographed by Jack Cole, opened on February 16, 1964 at the Ziegfeld Theatre, where it ran for 72 performances.
 In addition to Lahr, the cast included Larry Blyden as Doc, Robert H. Harris as Bedrock, Gerald Hiken as Shortcut, Edward Greenhalgh as Buzzard, Cathryn Damon as Brandy, Julienne Marie as Celia, and John Davidson as Ben.

 Foxys failure was due less to critical reaction, which for the most part was favorable, and more to Merrick's lack of interest in the project.
 His Hello, Dolly! had opened the month before, and he was too involved with its immediate success to devote any time or money to promoting the less promising effort.
 Additionally, the Ziegfeld was off the beaten Broadway track, losing walk-in business to venues more centrally located in the theatre district.

-Lahr, however, won the Tony Award for Best Actor in a Musical, and Marie was nominated as Best Featured Actress in a Musical.
 RCA Victor, which had acquired the rights to the cast album, opted not to release an original cast recording.